St. Nicholas Celebration

 On Sunday the rue Pierre-Aeby will be partially closed to traffic between 10am to 6pm

-Buses free of charge in zone 10 on Saturday from noon.
+Buses free of charge in zone 10 on Saturday.
 P+R Parking available at the entrances of the city.